atomicity4j/atomicity4j-docs/Scenarious.md

 # Balancer

-Balance incoming traffik to frontends
+Balance incoming traffic to frontends

 Service which uses a tool like `traefik` or `nginx`

 # Frotnend

-Save request to a queue
+Save the request to a queue

 - Use request fields to find a queue